 Whether this is your first child or your fifth, mothers deal with physical and emotional pressure.
-The “perfect mother” simply doesn’t exist, but that doesn’t stop many new mothers from feeling as though they’ve fallen short of the non-existent stereotype.
-If you’re experiencing recurring emotional pain that began after childbirth and hasn’t let up in the weeks that have followed, you could very well be experiencing postpartum depression.
+The “perfect mother” simply doesn’t exist, but that doesn’t stop many new mothers from feeling as though they’ve fallen short of this impractical stereotype.
+If you’re experiencing recurring emotional pain that began after childbirth and continued into the weeks that followed, you may be experiencing postpartum depression.

-Postpartum depression – depression experienced by mothers after childbirth – is typically caused by a variety of factors.
-These include normal hormonal shifts that occur in a mother’s body after she gives birth, as well as general tiredness and lack of sleep, and the mental adjustment that must take place as motherhood becomes the norm.
-Postpartum depression is perhaps more common that you might imagine; one study indicates that as many as 1 in 7 moms experience some form of postpartum depression after giving birth.
+Postpartum depression – a form of depression experienced by mothers after childbirth – is typically caused by a variety of factors, including normal hormonal shifts occurring in a mother’s body post birth, fatigue from lack of sleep and the mental adjustment that must take place as motherhood becomes the norm.
+Postpartum depression is perhaps more common that you might imagine: 50-75% of mothers experience some form of postpartum depression after giving birth.

 Postpartum depression can affect mothers of all demographics, even if you didn’t experience it during the birth of previous children.
 You can experience the onset of postpartum depression during any point over the first year after giving birth, though most commonly you’ll start to see postpartum depression set in within the first 3 weeks after childbirth.